San7o/hive-operator/k8s-lab/README.md

 on [config.sh](./config.sh) with the name of the downloaded image.

 You need to generate the cloud-init files.
-Those are used to easily configure the virtual machines with a binch of files and the user "fedora" with password "fedora".
+Those are used to easily configure the virtual machines with a bunch of files and the user "fedora" with password "fedora".

 ```